aviskase/obsidian-link-indexer/README.md

 - note B with link C
 - note C with link to B and non-existing note X

-Command with create an index note (check path in settings) with the content:
+Command will create an index note (check path in settings) with the content:

 ```
 2 [[B]]